June 2 – June 8, 2025

-On July 16th, 2025, seventeen stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
-In the five days prior to sampling, 0.01 inches of precipitation was recorded at TF Green.
+On July 30th, 2025, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, 1.91 inches of precipitation was recorded at TF Green.
 Overall bacteria counts were lower than during the previous sampling event.

-Fecal coliform counts were higher in the Seekonk River, compared to the Providence River (geometric mean of 82 MPN/100 mL for the Seekonk River compared to 16 MPN/100mL for the Providence River) for sampling conducted on July 16th.
-The maximum count (430 MPN/100 mL) was measured at the India Point Park sampling location.
+Fecal coliform counts were higher in the Seekonk River, compared to the Providence River (geometric mean of 55 MPN/100 mL for the Seekonk River compared to 9 MPN/100mL for the Providence River) for sampling conducted on July 30th.
+The maximum count (930 MPN/100 mL) was measured at the Point St. Bridge sampling location.

-Enterococci results had an overall geometric mean of 11 MPN/100 mL.
-Enterococci counts ranged from <10 MPN/100 mL at most sites to 20 MPN/100 mL at Point St Bridge.
+Enterococci results had an overall geometric mean of 14 MPN/100 mL.
+Enterococci counts ranged from <10 MPN/100 mL at most sites to 109 MPN/100 mL at Point St. Bridge.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.